Mercator projection: Criticism

 Because of great land area distortions, critics like George Kellaway and Irving Fisher consider the projection unsuitable for general world maps.
 It has been conjectured to have influenced people's views of the world: because it shows countries near the Equator as too small when compared to those of Europe and North America, it has been supposed to cause people to consider those countries as less important.
 Mercator himself used the equal-area sinusoidal projection to show relative areas.
 However, despite such criticisms, the Mercator projection was, especially in the late 19th and early 20th centuries, perhaps the most common projection used in world maps.

 Atlases largely stopped using the Mercator projection for world maps or for areas distant from the equator in the 1940s, preferring other cylindrical projections, or forms of equal-area projection.
 The Mercator projection is, however, still commonly used for areas near the equator where distortion is minimal.
 It is also frequently found in maps of time zones.

 Arno Peters stirred controversy beginning in 1972 when he proposed what is now usually called the Gall–Peters projection to remedy the problems of the Mercator, claiming it to be his own original work without referencing prior work by cartographers such as Gall's work from 1855.
 The projection he promoted is a specific parameterization of the cylindrical equal-area projection.
 In response, a 1989 resolution by seven North American geographical groups disparaged using cylindrical projections for general-purpose world maps, which would include both the Mercator and the Gall–Peters.

-As of 2025 the African Union supports a campaign favoring the Equal Earth projection over the Mercator projection.
+As of 2025, the African Union supports a campaign favoring the Equal Earth projection over the Mercator projection.
+The campaign was spearheaded by Togo, whose foreign affairs minister, Robert Dussey, said, "This discussion is not a political discussion [but] a scientific discussion, because there is scientific proof so we all have to accept the reality."

+In September 2026, the United Nations resolved to recognize the distortions inherent to the Mercator projection and promote equal-area map projections, and in particular the Equal Earth projection, with 164 countries voting in favor.
+The United States was the only country to vote against the resolution; six abstained.

+Scientific research on perceptions

+In the 1990s and into the early 2000s, the academic literature generally assumed that exposure to the distortions of the Mercator projection on world maps leads to inaccurate beliefs about the relative sizes of the Earth's land masses.
+This presumed phenomen is sometimes called the "Mercator effect".
+However, in the decades since, a growing number of perception studies have failed to find such an effect.
+Though the body of scientific work is not yet definitive, these studies together suggest that the widespread belief in the existence of a Mercator effect is incorrect.